Guide: Campaign Communication Template Pack

 Why Communication Determines Participation

 The four emails below break that pattern.
-The last one, the outcome communication, is the most important email in the entire program.
+The last one, the outcome communication, is the most important email in the entire programme.
 Not the launch.
 The outcome.

 Email 1: The Launch Announcement